ragaskar/jasmine/GOALS_2.0.md

 * Docs
   * JsDoc is a pain to host and RubyMine is pretty good at navigating.
 I say we kill it officially
   * Docco has gone over well.
 Should we annotate all the sources and then have Pages be more complex, having tutorials and annotated source like Backbone?
 Are we small enough?

+### NEXT!!!

+QueueRunner:

+* rename resultCallback to done

+Spec:

+* resultCallback becomes done
+* spec needs a report function
+* TESTS: kill mock returning mock

+Suite:

+* use QueueRunner
+* children becomes an array of fns that call spec.exec or suite.exec that get done functions